vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

   workshop:
     files:
     - image:
-        url: $(image_repository)/{name}-files:latest
+        url: $(image_repository)/{name}-files:$(workshop_version)
       includePaths:
       - /workshop/**
       - /exercises/**
       - /README.md
 ```

-The ``$(image_repository)`` data variable reference in the ``workshop.files.image.url`` property is special to the workflow for working on workshop content using the local Educates environment discussed in the getting started section of the documentation.
-This will be rewritten by the GitHub action when a workshop is published, with it replaced with an explicit reference to the GitHub container registry organization used to publish the OCI image artefact containing the workshop content.
+The ``$(image_repository)`` and ``$(workshop_version))`` data variables reference in the ``workshop.files.image.url`` property is special to the workflow for working on workshop content using the local Educates environment discussed in the getting started section of the documentation.
+This will be rewritten by the GitHub action or ``educates`` CLI when a workshop is published, with it replaced with an explicit reference to the GitHub container registry organization used to publish the OCI image artefact containing the workshop content.

 The ``{name}`` reference in the same property, in the case of using GitHub and relying on the supplied GitHub actions to publish the workshop content, must be the name of the Git repository.
 If creating the initial workshop content using the workshop templates, this will be set for you.
 For the GitHub action to work the ``-files`` suffix to the name must also be used, with it distinguishing the OCI image artefact as being for the workshop content files, as distinct from a custom workshop image for the same workshop.